-We are basing our science and topic elements of the curriculum on learning challenge questions, allowing us to explore subjects with the children, freeing us up to follow the interests of children within our classes and to allow for co-operative learning to research and present information in a variety of ways.
+We base our science and topic elements of the curriculum on learning challenge questions, allowing us to explore subjects with the children, freeing us up to follow the interests of children within our classes and to allow for co-operative learning to research and present information in a variety of ways.

 The full details of what is to be covered in each half term, is found in the class newsletters.
-Home learning challenges are also linked to the exciting science, english and topic work which is taking place within classes.
+Home learning challenges are also linked to the exciting science, English and topic work which is taking place within classes.

 Our aim is to fulfill the optimum learning potential of the individual child through the requirements of the National Curriculum; thus leading to their intellectual, aesthetic, social, emotional and physical development.
 We are intending to continue to develop, evaluate and improve our curriculum learning opportunities, to ensure that we deliver a broad and balanced curriculum, which reflects life in modern Britain and our local community effectively.

 We achieve this by employing various strategies for learning which include: